dbmcclain/Astronomy/README.md

 We use RHS conventions here.
 So point your right-hand thumb in the direction toward the pole of rotation, and your fingers curl in the direction of positive rotation angles.

 Under rotation, the parallel component remains unchanged.
-The parallel component has magnitude equal to (P•V) (a vector dot-product), and the perpendicular component is ((P✕V)✕P) - using vector cross-products.
+The parallel component has magnitude (P•V) (a vector dot-product), and the perpendicular component is ((P✕V)✕P) - using vector cross-products.
 Rotation of the vector diminishes that perpendicular component, and adds a component in the direction of (P✕V).

 Final result is ```V' = (P•V)P + ((P✕V)✕P) Cos ζ + (P✕V) Sin ζ```, for rotation angle ζ.
 ```